Deperex/Dharsh-s-Weather-App/README.md

 ## Features

-- **Current & Historical Forecast**: Enter a location and date range to fetch and store weather data.
+- **Current and Historical Forecast**: Enter a location and date range to fetch and store weather data.
 - **CRUD Operations**: Create, read, update, and delete historical weather records in an SQLite database.

 - **Info Modal**: Learn about Product Manager Accelerator via an in-app modal.